 | Expert review | Slow | Very high | Critical decisions |

-- AI-Assisted Due Diligence: analysts read the model's scores and override them with domain expertise.
+- Deal-Screening AI That Cites Its Sources: analysts read the model’s scores and override them with domain expertise.

-- Programmatic Advertising Platform: media buyers approve or reject the algorithm's calls, and the rejections train the next ones.
+- An Ad Agency Became the Market’s Aggregator: media buyers approve or reject the algorithm’s calls, and the rejections train the next ones.

 - OrgOS: peer review and feedback loops running at the scale of a whole company.

-One pattern a month, with the tradeoffs I paid for and the code to back it.
+One pattern a month, with the tradeoffs I paid for and the templates I use.